 Understanding Rounding to the Nearest Hundredth

 Before diving into solving equations, it's essential to understand what it means to round to the nearest hundredth.
-In practice, the hundredth place is the second digit to the right of the decimal point.
-Which means when rounding to the nearest hundredth, you look at the digit in the thousandths place (the third digit to the right of the decimal).
-Now, if this digit is 5 or greater, you round up the hundredths place by one.
+Because of that, if this digit is 5 or greater, you round up the hundredths place by one.
+The hundredth place is the second digit to the right of the decimal point.
+When rounding to the nearest hundredth, you look at the digit in the thousandths place (the third digit to the right of the decimal).
 If it's less than 5, you leave the hundredths place as is.

 For example: